OswaldoMoper/NixosConfig/README.md

 # NixosConfig
-This is how I build my NixOS
+This is how I build my NixOS-WSL